Flying Tigers 69th DRS Association in support of Chennault Aviation Academies proudly shares several opportunities to support the aviation community.

 - Pilot Certifications through Commercial and Certificated Flight Instructor:

-- Private Pilot Certificate – Single Engine Land
+- Private Pilot Certificate (PPL) – Single Engine Land (ASEL)

 - Multi-Engine Rating